judasgutenberg/Disturbatron/README.md

 # disturbatron
-LAMP-stack Raspberry Pi project with a web page showing uploaded audio files that can be played (via Python script) through a megaphone attached to the Raspberry Pi
+A LAMP-stack Raspberry Pi project with a web page showing uploaded audio files that can be played (via Python script) through a megaphone attached to the Raspberry Pi

 The idea is to be able to solar-power the Raspberry Pi in a remote location and use a Yagi antenna to stay in contact with your WiFi router.
 Then you can safely hassle people (such as hillfolk monotonously shooting at trees in the forest) via a megaphone from anywhere in the world.
 Combined with camera surveillance, you would even be able to see who you were hassling.